greymatter-io/castleblock/castleblock-cli/README.md

 e the `--env` option to include configurations at runtime.

 ```
-castleblock deploy --env env.json
+castleblock deploy --env mysettings.json
 ```

 ### Accessing env.json from your App

 Castleblock will inject the env.json file into your deployment, so your application can `fetch(./env.json)` to load custom configuration values when the application first loads.
+The file is always `env.json`, regardless of what the original filename was.

 ## Default CLI Options